kragen/cuerda/README.md

 The root node’s parent pointer points at the cuerda object, because when we split the root node, we need a way to point the cuerda object at the new root node.

+The cuerda object itself contains pointers to the first and last leaf nodes in order to make traversal from the beginning constant-time.

 Because nodes have parent pointers, they cannot be shared between cuerdas.